bramyeon/happy-korea/README.md

 ## Datasets

 Preprocessed datasets are made available in [this Google Drive link](https://drive.google.com/drive/folders/1aMIsi4qyBsFqeDbfwHUyE2JTEv06U1YO?usp=drive_link) due to their large file size.
 The original datasets are not uploaded to prevent any copyright issues.
-The dataset consists of the Korean Happiness Survey features with a correlation value of at least 0.1 corresponding to the happiness ladder and the 12 additional columns on environmental and socioeconomic factors.
-In total, we have 85 independent features that may contribute to the happiness ladder (i.e., life ladder).
+The dataset consists of the Korean Happiness Survey features with a correlation value of at least 0.15 (`basic`) or 0.25 (`simple`) corresponding to the happiness ladder and the 12 additional columns on environmental and socioeconomic factors.
+In total, we have 58 (`basic`) or 39 (`simple`) independent features that may contribute to the happiness ladder (i.e., life ladder).